Mourners remember slain North Carolina Muslims; fresh calls for hate probe

 The case has garnered international attention and Turkish President Tayyip Erdogan criticized President Barack Obama, Vice President Joe Biden and Secretary of State John Kerry on Thursday for not speaking about the incident.

-"If you stay silent when faced with an incident like this, and don't make a statement, the world will stay silent towards you," Erdogan, a devout Muslim who often advocates a larger role for Islam in public life in his country, said during a visit to Mexico.
+"If you stay silent when faced with an incident like this, and don't make a statement, the world will stay silent towards you," Erdogan said during a visit to Mexico.

+The Turkish president, a devout Muslim who has been outspoken against what he sees as rising Islamophobia in the West, has strained relations with Obama on issues such as the war in Syria.
+The White House said on Wednesday it would wait for the results of the police investigation before commenting on the killings in North Carolina.

-The murders in North Carolina have prompted vigils and the hashtag #MuslimLivesMatter on social media, and raised concerns among some Muslim advocates in the United States who say they have seen an increase in threats against their communities in recent weeks.
+The murders have prompted vigils and the hashtag #MuslimLivesMatter on social media, and raised concerns among some Muslim advocates in the United States who say they have seen an increase in threats against their communities in recent weeks.

 Speaking to mourners in a field near a mosque in Raleigh, the women's father, Mohammad Abu-Salha, called on Obama to insist that the FBI investigate the case as a possible hate crime.